Financial Samurai

 For the longest time, I’ve been a proponent of the adjustable rate mortgage (ARM).
-Paying a higher rate for a longer duration than necessary doesn’t make economic sense.
-However, with the average 30-year fixed mortgage rate now under 3%, the bias is no longer as heavily weighted towards adjustable rate mortgages.
+Paying a higher rate for a longer duration than necessary doesn't make economic sense.
+However, when the average 30-year fixed mortgage was under 3% in 2021, I no longer was as biased against 30-year fixed-rate mortgages.

-A sub-3% average 30-year fixed mortgage rate is so low, it must be spurring more people to buy homes.
-In fact, the average 30-year fixed mortgage rate fell to 2.66% at the start of 2021.
-This is the lowest rate ever!
+A sub-3% average 30-year fixed mortgage rate was so low, it must have spurned more people to buy homes.
+Unfortunately, in 2022, the average 30-year fixed rate mortgage reached almost 6% due to high inflation and an aggressive Federal Reserve.

-If you’re looking to refinance, check out Credible, my favorite place to refinance a mortgage or get a new mortgage.
+If you're looking to refinance, check the latest mortgage rates with an online mortgage lending rate marketplace.
 You’ll get real, no-obligation quotes from competing lenders in minutes.
-Take advantage of the current mortgage market abnormality!
+Take advantage of getting multiple rates in one place.

-With a global pandemic still raging on, I am curious to know who is buying a home in this environment.
-Let’s read some homebuyer profiles of people taking advantage of record low mortgage rates.
+When the global pandemic was in full effect in 2021, I was curious to know who was buying a home then.
+Let's read some homebuyer profiles of people who were taking advantage of record low mortgage rates.

 Average 30-Year Fixed Mortgage Rate At Record Low: Buyer Profiles